comit-network/RFCs/RFC-003-SWAP-basic.md

 This RFC describes a basic atomic swap protocol and the related parameters required to use it as a COMIT [RFC002](./RFC-002-SWAP.md#protocol) SWAP protocol.
 It uses Hash Time Locked Contracts to swap ownership of two assets on different ledgers between two parties.
-It is a simplified version of the protocol originally described by TierNolan[^fn1].
+It is a simplified version of the protocol originally described by TierNolan¹.
-As described

 ### Identity